BMW M4 & M8 Competition Sponsored by Mondello Park In Association With Motorsport Ireland

 - h) Next Event Grid Penalty

--i) Pit Lane Start
+-i) Pit Lane Start at the next race

 -j) Exclusion from this or any event.